simplygoodwork/gw.ultimate-package/readme.md

 the front-end of our projects and is under constant development and improvement by the team at Erskine Design, who use it daily.

-For Erskine's front-end coding standards, please refer to the [wiki][].
+Please refer to the wiki for [Erskine's front-end coding standards][wiki]

 ## Getting started
 The package is a barebones framework to help you rapidly develop your projects.